NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 > What is the problem addressed in the paper?

 This paper aims to achieve SOTA object detection by using a combination of computer vision and deep learning techniques.
-This was choosen because object detection on the PASCAL VOC 2012 dataset results have stagnated for the past two years prior to publication.
+This was chosen because object detection on the PASCAL VOC 2012 dataset results have stagnated for the past two years prior to publication.